-7 Policy on brokers' services It is the Council's policy to utilise the services between at least two brokers.
+1.8 Policy on brokers' services It is the Council's policy to utilise the services between at least two brokers.
 Tradition is usually used because they meet the Council's exact borrowing and lending requirements.
 However, each Tradition deal is judged against money market rates provided by other brokers to ensure competitiveness is maintained and that the best deal achieved for the Council.
-1.10 Policy on taping of conversations The Council does not tape conversations with brokers but brokers tape conversations with officers of the Council.
-1.11 Direct dealing practices Direct dealing is carried out with institutions subject to counterparty and maturity limits and dealing limits.
+1.9 Policy on taping of conversations The Council does not tape conversations with brokers but brokers tape conversations with officers of the Council.
+1.10 Direct dealing practices Direct dealing is carried out with institutions subject to counterparty and maturity limits and dealing limits.
 Prior to undertaking direct dealing, the Council will ensure that each counterparty meets the Council creditworthiness criteria and has been provided with the Council's Standard Settlement Procedures.
-1.12 Settlement transmission procedures settlements are made by CHAPS. all CHAPS payments relating to settlement transactions (PL3 payment form) require authorisation by 1 authorised signatory. the details are transmitted by electronic CHAPs to the Council's bankers. all CHAPS payments made electronically via the bank require 2 authorised signatories 1.13 Documentation requirements For each deal undertaken a record should be prepared giving details of dealer, amount, period, counterparty, interest rate, dealing date, payments date and broker.
-Investments: • deal ticket authorising the investment • confirmation from the broker • confirmation from the counterparty • Chaps payment transmission document Loans: • deal ticket with signature to agree loan • confirmation from the broker • confirmation from PWLB/market counterparty • Chaps payment transmission document for repayment of loan.
-1.14 Arrangements concerning the management of counterparty funds The Council holds several trust funds.
+1.11 Settlement transmission procedures settlements are made by CHAPS. all CHAPS payments relating to settlement transactions (PL3 payment form) require authorisation by 1 authorised signatory. the details are transmitted by electronic CHAPs to the Council's bankers. all CHAPS payments made electronically via the bank require 2 authorised signatories 1.12 Documentation requirements For each deal undertaken a record should be prepared giving details of dealer, amount, period, counterparty, interest rate, dealing date, payments date and broker.
+Investments: 1.13 Arrangements concerning the management of counterparty funds The Council holds several trust funds.
 The cash in respect of these funds is held in the Council's bank account but transactions are separately coded.
-Interest is paid on credit balances and calculated on a daily basis at Bank Rate plus 0.50%
+Interest is paid on credit balances and